hoodiney/fuzzware/Documentations/supporting_new_arch.md

 }
 #endif
 ```

-Then, we need to add the configuration in `emulator/harness/fuzzware_harness/native/Makefile`.
+By default, we assume the architecture is Cortex-M. Then, we need to add the configuration in `emulator/harness/fuzzware_harness/native/Makefile`.
 Lastly, we need to rebuild the emulator using `rebuild_unicorn.sh`.
 For example:

 ```
 ./rebuild_unicorn.sh ARMV4T=1